m99719825/camunda-example/example-approvalprocess/README.md

-# K+N Vacation-Request via Camunda Process Engine and Spring Boot
+# Vacation-Approval-Request process via Camunda Process Engine and Spring Boot

 This example demonstrates how to bootstrap the Camunda process engine with [Camunda Spring Boot](https://github.com/camunda/camunda-bpm-spring-boot-starter).